Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Consistent Shrinkage Priors

-where $s_n$ is the scaling hyperparameter of the mixing distribution $\pi_{s_n}(\cdot)$, i.e., $\pi_{s_n}(\cdot) = \pi_1(\cdot/s_n)/s_n$.
-Equivalently, $\sqrt{s_n}$ is the scaling parameter for the marginal prior of $\beta_j$.
-The scale mixture of Gaussian distributions can also be viewed as a local-global shrinkage prior, where $\lambda_j^2$ is the local shrinkage parameters, and $s_n$ is a deterministic global shrinkage parameter.
+where $s_n$ is the scale hyperparameter of the mixing distribution $\pi_{s_n}(\cdot)$, i.e., $\pi_{s_n}(\cdot) = \pi_1(\cdot/s_n)/s_n$.
+Equivalently, $\sqrt{s_n}$ is the scale parameter of the marginal prior of $\beta_j$.
+The scale mixture Gaussian distribution can also be viewed as a local-global shrinkage prior, where $\lambda_j^2$'s are local shrinkage parameters, and $s_n$ is a deterministic global shrinkage parameter.
 As shown in the next lemma, the tail behavior of the marginal distribution of $\beta_j$ is determined by the tail behavior of $\pi_1$.

 \begin{lemma} If the mixing distribution $\pi_{s_n}(\cdot)$ is a polynomial-tailed distribution satisfying $\pi_1(\lambda^2) = C\lambda^{-2\tilde r}\tilde L(\lambda^2) $ and $|\tilde L(\lambda^2)-1|=O((\lambda^2)^{-\tilde t})$, then the marginal prior distribution of $\beta_j$ induced by (\ref{prior4th}) is polynomial-tailed with order $2\tilde r-1$ and satisfies $|L(x)-1|=O(x^{-2\tilde t})$, where $L$ is defined in (\ref{L})). \end{lemma}